Taiaroa Royal: Career

 Companies he has performed with as a dancer include the Royal New Zealand Ballet, Douglas Wright Dance Company, Human Garden, Commotion Dance Company, Atamiria Dance Company and Black Grace, and he has toured to England, Europe, Australia and America.

-In 2007, he started the Okareka Dance Company with Taane Mete.
-Okareka's 2008 show Tama Ma, premiered at the Tempo Dance Festival, Auckland, won awards and went on to tour New Zealand.
+In 2007, he started the Ōkāreka Dance Company with Taane Mete. Ōkāreka's 2008 show Tama Ma, premiered at the Tempo Dance Festival, Auckland, won awards and went on to tour New Zealand.
 It had seasons at the Strut Festival, Perth in November 2010 and The Powerhouse, Brisbane in March 2011.
 Tama Ma had autobiographical elements and was danced by Royal and Taane Mete.
 It included choreography by Michael Parmenter and Douglas Wright.

 He has choreographed operas for New Zealand Opera.

 Some of his choreography is commercial such as music videos for Maree Sheehan, Evermore and Ardijah, and events such as Christmas in the Park in Auckland.
 For the World of Wearable Art event in Wellington he has choreographed the South Pacific section.

 Royal has a teaching practice having taught at the New Zealand School of Dance and Unitec Institute of Technology on the Bachelor of Performing Screen Arts.

 In the New Zealand Festival in 2020, he collaborated with the American dance company Exhale to produce a work called Hōkioi me te Vwōhali From Spirit Eagles Land.